wkukka1/ai-autograding-feedback/README.md

 ai_feedback/test_responses_md/test1/openai/code_table_20250310_143500.md
 ```

-- When `--output stdout` is selected, the prompt used and generated response will be sent to stdout.
+- When the `--output` argument is not given, the prompt used and generated response will be sent to stdout.
 - When `--output direct` is selected, only the generated response will be sent to stdout.

 ## Test Files